 The ‘biophilia hypothesis’ is described by American Biologist Edward Osborne Wilson as “The urge to affiliate with other forms of life”.
-That urge has driven the rise in biophilic design within the workplace which has had a profound effect on employee wellbeing.
+That urge has driven the rise in biophilic office design which has had a profound effect on employee wellbeing.

-A truly biophilic office space goes way beyond a few plants scattered around an open window; it’s about focussing the design around elements of the natural world which improve human health and productivity.
+A truly biophilic office design goes way beyond a few plants scattered around an open window; it’s about focussing the design around elements of the natural world which improve human health and productivity.

 For a building design to be considered biophilic, there are certain features it needs to include.
 Although there is no ‘one size fits all’ definition of what makes a design biophilic, the following 7 elements are the tell-tale signs which contribute to the occupiers perceived connection to nature: